 Wynona Frachance, corporate communications director for the new company, said, "Human trials of the active ingredients of the LSD recipe are nearly complete, and we expect the Food and Drug Administration to approve their use within 30 days.
 The first series of capsules—what we are calling our 'European Tour,' which includes trips to Paris, Rome, London, Madrid and Berlin—should be on the shelves in time for the summer travel season."

 Taking a trip without leaving the farm, however, is not without risks.
-Company documents discovered by Err Travel revealed that in an independent study by MicroPsych.com, the side effects of LSD ingestion can be include compulsive removal of shoes when passing through small portals; uncontrolled whistling accompanied by the flailing of arms and an occasional scream of "Taxi!"; the compulsive collection of small shampoo bottles; and—most disturbing—binge packing.
+Company documents discovered by Err Travel revealed that in an independent study by MicroPsych.com, the side effects of LSD ingestion can include compulsive removal of shoes when passing through small portals; uncontrolled whistling accompanied by the flailing of arms and an occasional scream of "Taxi!"; compulsive collection of small shampoo bottles; and—most disturbing—binge packing.